davignomob-debug/chinelaohube/README.md

 local dragStart = nil
 local startPos = nil

+local function EstouSegurando()
+    local char = LocalPlayer.Character
+    if not char then return false end local grabbing = char:FindFirstChild("Grabbing")
+    if not grabbing then return false end return #grabbing:GetChildren() > 0 end

 local function GetMinhaBase()
     for _, base in pairs(workspace.Server.Bases:GetChildren()) do
         for _, child in pairs(base:GetChildren()) do